 Mobility opportunities for accredited Erasmus organisations in the field of youth

-Accredited organisations have the possibility to apply for funding (grant request) for youth mobility activities in a simplified way.
-Applications are based on the previously approved accreditation activity plan, so a detailed list and description of the planned activities is not required.
+Accredited organisations have the possibility to apply for funding for youth mobility activities in a simplified way.
+Applications are based on the previously approved accreditation Activity Plan, so a detailed list and description of the planned activities is not required.
 Instead, the applications focus on estimating the number of activities to be implemented and number of participants involved.

-The mobility activities to be implemented under this Action must follow the rules and principles laid down for each activity type in the respective sections of this Guide.
+The mobility activities to be implemented under this Action 1 must comply with the minimum requirements laid down for each activity type in the respective sections of this Guide.

 Eligibility criteria